When Developers meet Art – Interview with Isabel Draves

 Digital artists and digital art seem to be becoming more and more popular.
-Though digital artists were active from the 60’s, it wasn’t until the recent years that they started to flourish.
-The image of the artist as we imagine through the history is changing.
-Not only artists working in studio painting, sculpturing or drawing, but rather sitting in front of computer programming.
+Though digital artists were active from the ’60s, it wasn’t until recent years that they started to flourish.
+The image of the artist as we imagine through history is changing.
+Not only artists working in the studio painting, sculpturing, or drawing, but rather sitting in front of computer programming.
 Yes.
 Programming.
 I wrote in the past about Paul Graham’s essay “Hackers and painters” in which he highlights the similarities between hackers and painters.
 So when I heard about LISA, Leaders in Software and Art, I was intrigued, so interviewed Isabel Walcott Draves, the founder.

-Isabel is a NYC-based entrepreneur, tech startup consultant and an expert in building communities.
-She has worked at the crossroads of technology, media and startups for over twenty years.
+Isabel is a NYC-based entrepreneur, tech startup consultant, and expert in building communities.
+She has worked at the crossroads of technology, media, and startups for over twenty years.
 In 2009 she started Leaders in Software and Art (LISA), and New York City’s Creative Technology Week (2015)

 Isabel Draves: We’re a community for software and electronic artists, curators, collectors, and coders who come together, mingle with others in related professions, learn what others are doing and share and promote their own work.

 TA: What is your vision for LISA, or what are you are trying to achieve?

 ID: To build a closer-knit community of tech artists and raise the profile of the movement.

 TA: It seems that you started LISA long before art, technology, and startups were popular subjects.
 What brought you to start LISA?